Strong homotopy Lie algebras, homotopy Poisson manifolds and Courant algebroids

-Since we have Poisson type object in hand, it is natural to introduce the symplectic object.
-A degree $n$ homotopy symplectic manifold $\huaM$ is a homotopy Poisson manifold of degree $n$ whose binary bracket is given by a non-degenerate 2-form on $\huaM$.
-A symplectic N-manifold $\huaM$ of degree $n$ is a homotopy symplectic manifold of degree $n$.
-In this case, there is only a graded Lie algebra structure on its function ring.
-A differential of degree +1 on $\huaM$ is equivalent to a function $\alpha$ of degree $n+1$ satisfying the Maurer-Cartan equation $l_2(\alpha,\alpha)=0$.
-Thus, a symplectic NQ-manifold or a DG symplectic manifold is just a special homotopy symplectic manifold of degree $n$ with a Maurer-Cartan element.
-A general degree $n$ homotopy symplectic manifold $(\huaM,\{l_i\}_{1\leq i< \infty})$ with $l_1=0$ can be viewed as a homotopy version of a symplectic N-manifold.
+A homotopy Poisson manifold $\huaM$ of degree $n$ is called symplectic if its binary bracket is non-degenerate (See \cite{VoronovHigherP} for the $\mathbb{Z}_2$-graded case).
+If $\huaM$ is a symplectic N-manifold of degree $n$, then a function $\alpha$ of degree $n+1$, satisfying the Maurer-Cartan equation $l_2(\alpha,\alpha)=0$, induces a differential $Q=l_2(\alpha,\cdot)$ of degree 1 on $\huaM$.
+This shows that a differential graded symplectic manifold or symplectic NQ-manifold is a special homotopy symplectic manifold with a Maurer-Cartan element.
+A general degree $n$ homotopy symplectic manifold $(\huaM,\{l_i\}_{1\leq i< \infty})$ with $l_1=0$ is therefore a homotopy version of a symplectic N-manifold.
 In this case, the Maurer-Cartan equation becomes

-It is viewed as a homotopy version of the classical master equation.
-In order to show the physical application, we prove that homotopy symplectic manifolds of degree $n$ with zero $l_1$ one-to-one correspond to twisted symplectic NQ-manifolds with $\Theta|_{\mathcal{M}}=0$ (see Definition \ref{defi:twisted sym NQ}).
-So this kind of degree $n$ homotopy symplectic structures can be used to construct sigma models with boundary by AKSZ formalism \cite{IkedaXu}.
+which can be viewed as a homotopy version of the classical master equation.
+In order to relate this to physical applications, we prove that homotopy symplectic manifolds of degree $n$ with zero $l_1$ are in one-to-one correspondence with twisted symplectic NQ-manifolds with $\Theta|_{\mathcal{M}}=0$ (see Definition \ref{defi:twisted sym NQ}), to which the authors in \cite{IkedaXu} associate sigma models with boundary via AKSZ formalism.